 Renewal, Reinstatement, Endorsement-Reciprocity: A North Carolina license will not be issued until you declare North Carolina or a non-compact state as your primary state of residence.
-Once you declare North Carolina as your primary state of residence, you must IMMEDIATELY change your address via your Nurse Gateway portal.
+Once you declare North Carolina as your primary state of residence, you must immediately change your address via your Nurse Gateway portal.

-A multi-state North Carolina license is not issued when another state is claimed as the primary state of residence, however, a single state license will be issued until proof of North Carolina residency is provided to the North Carolina Board of Nursing.
+A multi-state North Carolina license is not issued when another state is claimed as the primary state of residence, however, a single state license may be issued until proof of North Carolina residency is provided to the North Carolina Board of Nursing.